deadlyvipers/dojo_rules/introduction.md

 Hi there :) I'm Max.

-This repository is part of the codeschool course Mastering Github
+This repository is part of the codeschool course 'Mastering Github'

+My favorite codeschool path is the JavaScript one. :)